What About Bob?: Critical response

-Review aggregation website Rotten Tomatoes gives What About Bob? an 82% approval rating based on reviews from 44 critics and an average rating of 6.50/10.
-The site's consensus reads: "Bill Murray and Richard Dreyfuss' chemistry helps make the most of a familiar yet durable premise, elevating What About Bob? into the upper ranks of '90s comedies".
+Review aggregation website Rotten Tomatoes gives What About Bob? a 71% approval rating based on reviews from 124 critics.
+The site's consensus reads: "What About Bob? turns a predictable premise into a sharp, humane comedy thanks to Bill Murray's brilliantly neurotic performance, memorable one-liners, and Frank Oz's affable directorial touch."
+Metacritic, which uses a weighted average, assigned the a score of 60 out of 100, based on 17 critics, indicating "mixed or average" reviews.

 When the television program Siskel and Ebert reviewed the film, Roger Ebert gave the film a "thumbs up" rating praising the different performances of Bill Murray and Richard Dreyfuss onscreen together as well as most of the film's humor.
 He said it was Bill Murray's best film since Ghostbusters in 1984.
 Gene Siskel gave it a "thumbs down" rating and felt Murray gave a very funny and enjoyable performance in the film, but was rather upset by the Dreyfuss character and his angry and arrogant behaviors.
 He felt it would have been funnier if Dreyfuss had not given such an angry performance in the film and said that Dreyfuss ultimately ruined the film for him.
 Leonard Maltin said it is "a very funny outing with Murray and Dreyfuss approaching the relationship of the road runner and the coyote".
 Maltin faulted the film only for its ending, which he found very abrupt and silly.
 Lou Cedrone from The Baltimore Sun criticized the film: "It is too predictable and deals with a situation that is more irritating than amusing".

 Bravo ranked it number 44 on their 2013 list of the "100 Funniest Movies", behind Shampoo and Pee-wee's Big Adventure.

 Slant Magazine named Bill Murray's role one of the "15 Famous Movie Psychopaths".